louboi/LED-Christmas-Jumper/README.md

 - A controller that is RP2040 based
     - I used a Pimoroni [Plasma 2040](https://shop.pimoroni.com/products/plasma-2040?variant=39410354847827)
 - A method of powering them
-    - I just used a usb battery bank, however you can just plug it into the wall
+    - I just used a usb battery bank, however you can just plug it into the wall (just remember to unplug it when you move!)

 ## Installation
 ### Part 1 - Preparing the Plasma2040